boliqq07/BGP/docs/source/Guide/skflow.rst

 * user-defined probability of operation occurrence
 * user-defined probability of features mutual influence

-For these realization, we could customer the pset (base.SymbolSet) in advance and pass to "pset" parameters.
+For these realizations, we could customer the pset (base.SymbolSet) in advance and pass to "pset" parameters.
 For in-depth customization, please refer to ``base`` part and ``flow`` part.

 The call relationship(correspondence) is as follows: